laxman2405/MovieRecommendationSystem/README.md

     The first way is to train the model to generate the training data.
 For this, run the command 'python recommendation_system/training.py' command.
 This command generates two pkl files: sim_final.pkl and movies.pkl.

     The second way is, If we don't want to traing the model and run the application in local, then run the command 'pip install gdown' in terminal.
-Here, it will try to download the training pkl files from shared google drive.
+Here, it will try to download the training pkl files from shared google drive after the 12th step.
 12. Then, go to recommendation_model.py file and comment out lines 13-29, 7 and uncomment lines 32-53 and 6.
 Then run the command 'python manage.py runserver' on the terminal.
 13. This will start the application in localhost.
 14. Go to the browser and run with the IP address: 127.0.0.1:8000